StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 This section addresses these aesthetic choices and offers guidelines for maintaining a consistent and visually appealing script.
 Where applicable, the guidelines will include explanations of their advantages over alternative practices.

-For stylistic guidelines that significantly impact a script's functionality, please refer to this guide's [Style](style.md) section.
+For stylistic guidelines that impact a script's functionality, please refer to this guide's [Style](style.md) section.

 ## Indentations

-Indentations can be achieved by either using tabs or spaces.
-In most programming languages, including Bash, spaces are the preferred method for ensuring consistent formatting.
+Indentations help structure code and improve readability by visually grouping related statements.
+The indentation method can greatly affect how well a script can be understood and maintained.

 /// admonition | Guidelines
     type: info

+- **Type**: <mark>**_ALWAYS_**</mark> use <u>spaces</u> for indentation.
+    - **Reason**: Spaces are universally supported and render consistently across different editors and environments.
+This ensures that the script's structure remains intact regardless of where it is viewed or edited.
-- **Indentation Size**: <mark>**_ALWAYS_**</mark> use <u>four spaces</u> per indentation level.
+- **Size**: <mark>**_ALWAYS_**</mark> use <u>four spaces</u> per indentation level.
-    - **Reason**: Using four spaces for indentations is considered the standard and is widely accepted within the Bash community.
+    - **Reason**: Four spaces per indentation level is considered the standard and is widely accepted within the Bash community.
 This size strikes a balance between readability and an efficient use of space.

 ///

-/// admonition | Why Use Spaces Over Tabs?
-    type: tip

-- **Consistency**: Spaces render uniformly across different editors and environments, ensuring consistent alignment and preventing issues caused by differing tab widths.
-- **Merge Conflicts**: Spaces help minimize merge conflicts in version control systems, making them ideal for collaborative projects where multiple contributors might use different editors or settings.

-///

 ## Characters Per Line

-In the past, the maximum number of Characters Per Line (CPL) was limited to 80 because of the constraints of older terminals.
+In the past, the maximum CPL was limited to 80-characters because of the constraints of older terminals.
 Even though modern terminals and editors can display more characters per line, it's still beneficial to stick to a reasonable limit to maintain readability, consistency, and ease of maintenance across different environments and tools.

 /// admonition | General Guidelines
     type: info

-- **88-Character Limit**: The maximum CPL for Bash scripts is 88 characters.
+- **CPL Limit**: Set a maximum CPL of <u>88 characters</u>.
-    - **Reason**: The 88-character limit offers a slight increase over the traditional 80-character limit, allowing for more descriptive variable names, comments, or longer strings without sacrificing readability.
+    - **Reason**: An 88-character limit offers a balance between the historical 80-character standard and the need for more descriptive code.
+It accommodates longer variable names, comments, and strings without sacrificing readability.
-- **Exceptions**: The CPL limit may be exceeded in cases where breaking up a line _significantly_ reduces readability or negatively impacts the script's structure.
-(1)
+- **Exceptions**: The CPL limit may be exceeded if breaking a line _significantly_ reduces readability or negatively impacts the script's structure.
-    { .annotate }

-    1. **Exception Note**: There will also be cases where the 88-character limit is not feasible due to the nature of the code or the complexity of the logic.
-In such instances, it is essential to prioritize functionality and maintainability over strict adherence to the CPL limit.

 ///

-/// admonition | Why Does A CPL Limit Matter?
+/// admonition | Importance of CPL Limits
     type: tip

-- **Readability**: Shorter lines improve readability by reducing the need for horizontal scrolling and minimizing word wrapping issues.
-They also facilitate easier code comparison when using split-screen editors or working with multiple files simultaneously.
+- **Readability**: Shorter lines reduce the need for horizontal scrolling and minimize word wrapping issues, which can make all the difference when working with multiple windows simultaneously.
-- **Tool Compatibility**: Maintaining consistent line lengths ensures that code is displayed uniformly across different development environments, such as code review platforms, IDEs, and terminals, preventing layout issues and preserving the intended structure.
+- **Tool Compatibility**: Maintaining a consistent CPL ensures that code is displayed uniformly across different development environments, such as code review platforms, IDEs, and terminals.
+This prevents layout issues and preserves the intended structure.

 ///

-### Formatting Multi-lined Commands
+### Formatting Multi-lined Commands (CONTINUE FROM HERE)

-Maintaining a clear and readable format is important when breaking up commands that exceed the CPL limit.
-Below are some practical guidelines for aligning continuation lines and placing operators like `||` and `&&` in multi-lined commands.
+With a CPL limit in place, commands will inevitably span multiple lines.
+As such, it's essential to format these multi-lined commands in a way that maintains an easy-to-understand and follow structure.

 /// admonition | Guidelines
     type: info